TusharPuri10/MoodMeter/README.md

 2. Navigate to the root directory of the project in your terminal or command prompt.

-3. Install the required Python packages by running the following command:
+3. Set up a virtual environment.
+See [here](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) for more details.
+Don't forget to activate the virtual environment and then Install the required Python packages by running the following command:

 * `pip install -r requirements.txt`